A Travel Price Comparison for Families, Couples, and Backpackers Prague vs. Oslo for Attractions, Nightlife, Families, and Couples

 Five days in Prague or Oslo?

-Prague is a beautiful big city where you can fill many days.
+Prague is a historical big city where you can fill many days.
 This city offers something for everyone.
 Exploring the old town is a popular activity.
 Plenty of people spend five days in the area when traveling.
 Five days is often enough time to do most activities.

 It's hard to know how much time to spend in Oslo.
 For many, it makes a great getaway for five days.
 With all of its activities, you can easily fill five days here.
 It has many unique tourist attractions and fascinating things to do.